 - Area leading in and out of the kitchen

-A Lesson in Educational Flooring
+A Lesson in Classroom Flooring

 Students at colleges and universities are always on the move — meaning many of the facilities and buildings experience extremely heavy foot traffic.
 Don’t forget these heavily frequented areas within academia: